bschwede/linkenhancer/README.md

 ### German Webtrees Manual
-A context-sensitive link to the [German Webtrees Manual](https://wiki.genealogy.net/Webtrees_Handbuch) can be added by javascript to the small navigation menu (without applying patch P002 only on the frontend of webtrees).
+A context-sensitive link to the [German Webtrees Manual](https://wiki.genealogy.net/Webtrees_Handbuch) can be added by javascript to the small navigation menu (only on the frontend of webtrees, without applying patch P002).

 TODO routes in database table XXX define the context help link.
 Fallback by generic rules, if nothing applies to the startpage of the manual.